mihonapp/mihon/README.md

 * Include version (More → About → Version)
  * If not latest, try updating, it may have already been solved
- * Preview version is equal to the number of commits as seen on the main page
+ * Beta version is equal to the number of commits as seen on the main page
 * Include steps to reproduce (if not obvious from description)
 * Include screenshot (if needed)
 * If it could be device-dependent, try reproducing on another device (if possible)